Guest Bloggers

 February!
 As we move into the second month of the year, we are thinking about how quickly time can pass.
 For many, the start of a new year is a time to reflect on time itself and, of course, our own years of life.

 Though growing old is a natural process that we all know to expect, it is important to be aware of common mental health risks that can come with advancing age.
-For example, experts warn that men ages 65 and older show the highest incidence of suicide than any other age group.*

 Click here to read the full article…